get10101/ldk-sample/README.md

 #Since we potentially want to create multiple nodes it is worth storing the data in subdirectories
 LDK_STORAGE_DIRECTORY_PATH=$PWD/storage/$WALLET_NAME

-# increment this counter per node you want to start
-PORT_INDEX=0
 #Next we define the port your node will be listening on
 LDK_PEER_LISTENING_PORT=$((9735+$PORT_INDEX))
 ANNOUNCED_LISTEN_ADDR=127.0.0.1